legeof008/linux-fs-audit/README.md

 ## About this project
-This project bases on [`audit`](https://man7.org/linux/man-pages/man8/auditd.8.html) Linux Kernel Module, in order to forward the knowledge of auditing information into the userspace with any chosen protocol (for this project's purpose it'll be `http` web protocol).
+This project bases on [`audit`](https://man7.org/linux/man-pages/man8/auditd.8.html) Linux Kernel Module, in order to forward the knowledge of auditing information into the userspace.
 ## Development `Ubuntu 22.04.3 LTS`
 In order to install dependencies, run :
 ```angular2html